-Figure 6.3.3.1-1: Registration with added S-NSSAI(s) subject to quota management.
+Figure 6.3.3.1-1: Registration with added S-NSSAI(s) subject to quota management

 1. UE registers and indicates requested NSSAI.
 AMF checks the subscription information that may indicate subscribed NSSAIs related to slices that are subject to limitation of the number of UEs per slice.